worldforge/worldforge/README.md

 Subversion media.
 Which you might want if you're developing locally.
 This step also requires ImageMagick to be installed.

+If you only want to build the server or the client you can supply these options to the "conan install..." command:
+"-o Worldforge/*:with_client=False" or "-o Worldforge/*:with_server=False".

 ### CMake < 3.23

 If your CMake tool is an earlier version, < 3.23, you can't use the "presets" system with Conan.
 Instead you have to